dotnet/designs/accepted/2020/linking-libraries.md

 #### False positives

-If the warning while technically correct does not affect an app's functionality, consider suppressing it.
-For this add [`UnconditionalSuppressMessageAttribute`](https://docs.microsoft.com/dotnet/api/system.diagnostics.codeanalysis.unconditionalsuppressmessageattribute?view=net-5.0)
+If the warning, while technically correct, does not affect an app's functionality, consider suppressing it.
+To suppress a warning, add an [`UnconditionalSuppressMessageAttribute`](https://docs.microsoft.com/dotnet/api/system.diagnostics.codeanalysis.unconditionalsuppressmessageattribute?view=net-5.0).
-(its usage is nearly identical to [`SuppressMessageAttribute`](https://docs.microsoft.com/dotnet/api/system.diagnostics.codeanalysis.suppressmessageattribute?view=net-5.0), but it will be kept in the code for all configurations).
+Its usage is nearly identical to [`SuppressMessageAttribute`](https://docs.microsoft.com/dotnet/api/system.diagnostics.codeanalysis.suppressmessageattribute?view=net-5.0), but it will be kept in the compiled assembly for all build configurations.

 Example of suppressing warning on code which doesn't change behavior when trimmed:
 [Trimming fields on attributes doesn’t affect equality](https://github.com/dotnet/runtime/commit/0f97c7af662c68862995c0b2ab59e87242eff459#diff-a911305f19a82ebd3a64f9293f9e5347ff15c74d5440f6bc56af65f1fa56e9b8L17-L18)